yiranwu0/R-Zero-private/README.md

 ## 🙏 Acknowledgements

 Our framework is directly based on the great work of [**EasyR1**](https://github.com/hiyouga/EasyR1/tree/main), implementing all of its core functionalities.
-Additionally, our evaluation process heavily referenced the work from [**General-Reasoner**](https://github.com/TIGER-AI-Lab/General-Reasoner).
+Additionally, our evaluation process referenced the work from [**General-Reasoner**](https://github.com/TIGER-AI-Lab/General-Reasoner).
 We are very grateful for their excellent work.
-We would also like to thank all collaborators.

 ## 💬 Citation
 If our work is useful for you, please consider citing our paper: